 In accordance with the CRR, the Board may choose to omit certain information from publication in this report if the information is deemed immaterial, proprietary or confidential.
 These conditions are specified in the regulation as:

-- Information is regarded as material if its omission or misstatement could change or influence the assessment or decision of a user relying on that information for the purpose of making economic decisions. - Information is regarded as proprietary if disclosing it to the public would undermine the Bank's competitive position.
+Information is regarded as material if its omission or misstatement could change or influence the assessment or decision of a user relying on that information for the purpose of making economic decisions.